 The fact of the matter is, SEO is often too complex for a company to handle in-house without an SEO expert on staff.
 The marketing staff will be at a big disadvantage and is not likely to handle all aspects of technical SEO, keyword research, on-page optimization, internal and external link building very well.

-Furthermore, when your company’s website experiences organic search traffic declines or growth periods, the marketing staff likely doesn’t have the experience to review your analytics data in a manner that will tell the story of why your organic search traffic is trending in a certain direction.
+Furthermore, when your company’s website experiences organic search traffic declines or growth periods, the marketing staff may not have the experience to review your analytics data in a manner that will tell the story of why your organic search traffic is trending in a certain direction.

 Considering that Google is often a company’s top source of traffic, the opportunity cost of not having an expert SEO resource at hand is often too great to ignore.